-Having looked after Richard he was three, his foster parents were determined that, when the time came for him to move on, he would live somewhere that not only understood his needs, but that would allow him to feel at home and stay for the foreseeable future.
+Having looked after Richard since he was three, his foster parents were determined that, when the time came for him to move on, he would live somewhere that not only understood his needs, but would allow him to feel at home and stay for the foreseeable future.

 Having been diagnosed with autistic spectrum condition and ADHD at the age of seven, he required a great deal of care and attention at all times, and it took three attempts to find him a suitable school.